15 Jun The definitive Pixar ranking countdown – From ‘Toy Story’ to ‘Onward’

 6. Finding Nemo (2003)

 Outside the Toy Story franchise, there are few films in Pixar’s catalogue that have captured the cultural zeitgeist like Finding Nemo.
-At one point, it was the highest-grossing animated film in the history of cinema (it was dethroned a year after taking the title, by Shrek 2, of all things).
+At one point, it was the highest-grossing animated film in the history of cinema (it was dethroned a year after taking the title by Shrek 2, of all things).
 Dory became a pop culture phenomenon.
 Clownfish sales went through the roof.
-“P. Sherman, 42 Wallaby Way, Sydney” became the most Googled address in history.
-Okay, I’m making that up, but it’s probably true.
 With only their fifth film, Pixar had created a genuine sensation, and rightly so.
 It’s a stone-cold masterpiece.

-Visually, it’s absolutely stunning.
-The original underwater worlds the genius Pixar artists created were reportedly so lifelike, they were asked to scale it back to make it look more cartoon-like.
+In a visual sense, it’s absolutely stunning.
+The initial underwater worlds the genius Pixar artists created were reportedly so lifelike, they were asked to scale it back to make it look more cartoon-like.
 Given the final product we’re gifted with, that’s almost unfathomable.
 Finding Nemo looks utterly sublime, with its neverending expanses of dazzling coral reefs and colourful aquatic characters.
 Every scene bursts to life with spectacular flair, making a film which is still used to highlight televisions in department stores.

 5. Toy Story 4 (2019)